phetsims/phet-info/resources/developer-resources.md

 4) Add this snippet somewhere in the top level sim HTML file.
   `<script src="http://[portNumber]:/target/target-script-min.js#anonymous"></script>`
   This will inject the Weinre target code into the simulation.
 5) Launch the simulation from the mobile device.
-You should see the sim top level HTML file listed under "Targets" i the Weinre interface.
+You should see the sim top level HTML file listed under "Targets" in the Weinre interface.
 6) The interface has a similar look and feel to the Chrome dev tools.
 Have fun debugging!